 If the vehicle is used for purposes other than the permitted use, your claim will be rejected.
 For example, you should not use your bike for commercial purposes without informing your insurer.

 Loss or damage to helmets and protective clothing is excluded from bike insurance.

 Remember, this is not an exhaustive list.
 The list of exclusions can vary from insurer to insurer.
-So, make sure to read the terms and conditions carefully when choosing your insurance plan.
+So, make sure to read the terms and conditions carefully when choosing your two wheeler insurance plan.